Widener University School of Law graduate, Managing Legal Editor at TermsFeed.

 It isn't only big companies with big missions that can have great "About Us" or in some cases, "About Me" pages.

-Check out how graphic designer Jared Christensen makes his website's About page a flowing blend of personal, professional, and pretty humorous by adding professional credential facts in with bits of personal information and and personality.
+Check out how user experience designer Jared Christensen makes his website's About page a flowing blend of personal, professional, and humorous by adding professional credential facts in with bits of personal information and personality.

 As you can see, there definitely isn't a one-size-fits-all format for your "About Us" page.

-The common goals for this kind of page, regardless of what you're trying to sell, from hammocks to yourself (in a legal way), are to:
+The common goals for this kind of page, regardless of what you're trying to sell, from apparel to yourself (in a legal way), are to:

 Your company is different than everyone else's, even if it maybe seems like it isn't.
-Capture what it is that makes you different, and put it on your "About Us" page.
+Capture what it is that makes you different, and put it on your "About Us" page to really bring your brand and business to life in a unique, meaningful way.